replicatedhq/kurl.sh/src/markdown-pages/add-ons/flannel.md

 ## Migration from Weave

 You must use the Containerd CRI runtime when migrating from Weave to Flannel.
-For more information about limitations, see [Limitations]9#limitations).
+For more information about limitations, see [Limitations](#limitations).

-The migration process results in downtime for the entire cluster downtime because Weave must be removed before Flannel can be installed.
+The migration process results in downtime for the entire cluster because Weave must be removed before Flannel can be installed.
 Every pod in the cluster is also deleted and then recreated, to receive new IP addresses allocated by Flannel.

 The migration is performed by rerunning the installer with Flannel v0.20.2+ as the configured CNI.